plus2/whereuat/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+### rake dev

+If you'd like to contribute to `whereuat` you can get started by running

+    rake dev

+This sets up the correct configuration and environment (follow the instructions), then starts a sinatra app under shotgun.

+All assets are regenerated from their constituents on each request.
+The constituents are located in the `dev` directory.

 ## Contributors